Red Rocks Amphitheatre: Notable performances

 An incident during a performance by Jethro Tull on June 10, 1971, led to a five-year ban of rock concerts at Red Rocks.
 Approximately 1,000 people without tickets arrived at the sold-out show.
 Denver police directed the overflow, non-paying crowd to an area behind the theater, where they could hear the music but not see the band.
-The situation seemed satisfactory until some of the people without tickets attempted to enter the amphitheatre by charging at, and breaking through, the police line.
+The situation seemed satisfactory until some of the people without tickets attempted to enter the amphitheater by charging at, and breaking through, the police line.
 Some of those without tickets began lobbing rocks at the police, and the police responded by discharging tear gas at the gate-crashers.
 The wind carried the tear gas over the hill, into the paying crowd and onto the stage.
-Following the "Riot at Red Rocks," Denver Mayor William H. McNichols Jr. banned rock concerts from the amphitheatre.
-For the next five years, shows at Red Rocks were limited to softer acts, such as John Denver, Sonny & Cher, The Carpenters, Pat Boone, Seals & Crofts, and Carole King.
-The ban on rock and roll was finally lifted through legal action taken by Denver concert promoter Barry Fey, who tried to book the band America at the venue in 1975.
+Following the "Riot at Red Rocks," Denver Mayor William H. McNichols Jr. banned rock concerts from the amphitheater.
+For the next five years, shows at Red Rocks were limited to softer acts, such as John Denver, Sonny & Cher, The Carpenters, Pat Boone, Seals & Crofts and Carole King.
+The ban on rock and roll was finally lifted through legal action taken by Barry Fey, who tried to book the band America at the venue in 1975.
 After being denied a permit by the city, Fey took the city to court, and the court ruled that the city had acted "arbitrarily and capricious[ly]" in banning rock concerts at Red Rocks.
 Starting in the summer of 1976, the rock bands were once again welcomed at the venue.
 Jethro Tull played Red Rocks again on June 7, 1988, August 12, 2008, and June 8, 2011.